 About LeWa

 My name is Leonie, often called Leo.
 I’m a self-taught printmaker and have a Bachelor’s degree in history and art history.
-I live in Bottrop, a town in a formerly dominant industrial part of Germany, the ruhr area.
+I live in Bottrop, Germany.

 About lino print